ZoeXiongyyy/Coding-Three/FinalProject/ReadMe.md

 **Insights:**

-Enabling code and result interaction through UIs can greatly enhance the usability and accessibility of the model for a wider audience.
+Enabling code and result interaction through UI can greatly enhance the usability and accessibility of the model for a wider audience.
 However, there are still several limitations.

-When the epoch value is set too high or the number of frames in the animation is too large, the process of visualizing G's output on the fixed_noise batch for every epoch can become problematic.
+When the epoch value is set too high or the number of frames in the animation of *visualizing G’s output on the fixed_noise batch for every epoch* is too large, the process can become problematic.
 It may lead to the running process becoming collapsed or unstable.
 - **collaspe**

   <img src="https://github.com/ZoeXiongyyy/Coding-Three/blob/main/FinalProject/Video%26Pic/collapse.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

 One possible reason for this issue is setting the animation.embed_limit too small (e.g., plt.rcParams['animation.embed_limit'] = 30).
-But when adjusting the value of animation.embed_limit, the program may still experience disconnections or errors , this may related the collab platform it self.
+But when adjusting the value of animation.embed_limit, the program may still experience disconnections or errors , I think this may related the collab platform itself.

 Moreover, if the size of the animation exceeds the imposed limitation, it can result in dropped frames and incomplete animations.
-In some cases, it may even cause the program to disconnect entirely.
+In some cases, it may even cause the program to disconnect with the host on colab entirely.

 Additionally, the running time of experiments can be prolonged, especially when loading animations and images.